 Annual Inflation Rates in the United States

-1775 - 2013, and United Kingdom, 1265 - 2013
+1775 - 2017, and United Kingdom, 1265 - 2017

 The inflation rate for a particular year is computed by taking the price index of that year minus the price index of the previous year, divided by the price index of the previous year, all multiplied by 100.
-The result page also give the annualized inflation rate for the entire period from the initial to the ending year.
+The result page also gives the annualized inflation rate for the entire period from the initial to the ending year.

-Lawrence H. Officer and Samuel H. Williamson "Annual Inflation Rates in the United States, 1775 - 2013, and United Kingdom, 1265 - 2013,"
+Samuel H. Williamson "Annual Inflation Rates in the United States, 1775 - 2017, and the United Kingdom, 1265 - 2017,"

-Please let us know if and how this discussion has assisted you in using our calculators.
+Please let us know if and how this discussion has assisted you in using our comparators.